Nuno-Jesus/Nuno-Jesus/README.md

 ## **About me**

-My name is Nuno, I'm 21 and I'm currently finishing my bachelor's degree in Computer Engeneering at FEUP and I'm also a student at [42Porto](https://www.42porto.com/).
-Deeply interested in areas such as Web Development, Android App Development and Game Development as well.
-Commited to self-development as a person and programmer, learning more, and I'm easily pumped about starting a challenging project.
+My name is Nuno, I'm 21 and I'm currently finishing my bachelor's degree in Computer Engeneering at [FEUP](https://sigarra.up.pt/feup/pt/web_page.inicial) and I'm also a student at [42Porto](https://www.42porto.com/).
+Deeply interested in areas such as **Web Development**, **Android App Development** and **Game Development** as well.
+Commited to self-development as a person and programmer, learning more, and I'm easily motivated to start working on a demanding project.

 <div align="center">